Minnesota fishing guide Brian Brosdahl shares a few of his go-to safety tools for early ice.

 Early Ice Safety Tips

-Today I’ve found a good four to five inches of solid black ice.
-I checked it as I came out and I feel confident in my spot.
 Some things you want to look for during early ice are green weeds.
 Any weed transition whether it is sand or mud or even rock.

-The spot I’m at is a 10 foot flat that has a sand / muddy bottom just past the weed line.
-Perch will be cruising around the flat in search of food and bigger predatory fish will be following the perch.
+Target flats in five to ten feet of water because perch will be cruising around the flat in search of food and bigger predatory fish will be following the perch.

 During early ice fish tend to be spooked easily and hole hopping may not be as effective as staying put, because of this you’ll want to be using a calling bait like the Northland Buckshot Rattlespoon to bring fish in from distance.